대메뉴 바로가기 본문 바로가기

 Constructed on a 25,970㎡ site, i.e. 4 times the size of a soccer field, the center comprises an orbit environment test lab, a launch environment test lab, an electromagnetic wave environment test lab, a sound chamber, an optical payload test lab, and a precision alignment and assembly lab.

 The lab simulates a high vacuum of less than one billionth atmosphere and extremely high/low temperature environments under which a satellite operates.
-It conducts tests to check that the satellite system and parts and the launch vehicle function correctly in the space environment.
+It conducts tests to check that the satellite system and parts and the projectile function correctly in the space environment.
 It is equipped with a large thermal vacuum chamber with a diameter of 8m and length of 10m developed in Korea, a small to medium-size thermal vacuum chamber, a thermal cycle chamber, a thermal impact chamber, and a backout chamber for removing ground pollutants.

 This lab is used to conduct suitability tests of the radiative and conductive electromagnetic wave noise environment.
 It is equipped with a DC~40GHz frequency band measurement system and a 200V/m electric field generation system.